 The health benefits of iron relate to the proper growth of the human body and the maintenance of robust health.
 It is an essential protein component for metabolism, and the human body needs it to produce red blood cells.
 The human body is capable of preserving up to 25% of it for future use, especially in the cases of inadequate diet intake, which is a backup for reducing the impact of anemia, if its intake suddenly declines.

-In the body, about 70% of iron is found in hemoglobin and myoglobin.
-Hemoglobin is the primary transporter of oxygen from the lungs to the body’s tissues, while myoglobin is in muscle cells, and makes acceptance, storage, transportation, and release of oxygen possible in those cells.
-About 5% of iron is found as components of various proteins and as necessary elements in certain enzymatic reactions.
+In our body, about 70% of iron is found in hemoglobin and myoglobin.
+Hemoglobin is the primary transporter of oxygen from the lungs to the body’s tissues, while myoglobin is in muscle cells, and makes acceptance, storage, transportation, and release of oxygen possible in them.
+About 5% of it is found as components of various proteins and as necessary elements in certain enzymatic reactions.

 Iron Deficiency Symptoms

 Iron deficiency may often cause severe fatigue, body weakness, and other health ailments.
 People lacking it cannot perform normal functions in an optimal way.
 Furthermore, women and children need more iron than men, and anemia strikes them particularly hard.
 Severe deficiency may cause progressive skin ailments that cause brittleness of nails and extra smoothness in the tongue area.
 The enzymatic processes that require iron and protein will not occur and the body metabolism can slow or even shut down.
 Anemia is considered the most common global nutritional deficiency.